Britain's FTSE lags euro zone peers

 “This deal could help Ladbrokes move on from a more difficult past.
 If nothing else, increased size of business should reduce costs, and it’s a welcome change of direction,” IG’s Beauchamp said.

 Oil services firm Petrofac and Telecom Plus were also among top FTSE 250 risers after reporting results.
-(Editing by Dominic Evans)
+(Editing by Catherine Evans)